 You can see Orca whales all year around in the waters around San Juan Island.
-The most frequent sightings of the Southern Resident Killer Whales are between May and September.
+The most frequent sightings are between May and September.
 There is not a specific time of day that is better than another to go look for whales.The whales do not operate on a set schedule, so seeing them from land takes a bit of luck and patience.
-To see whales from land, check out the Lime Kiln State Park on the west side of San Juan Island, the best whale watch park in the world to see Orcas from land.
+Check out the Lime Kiln State Park on the west side of San Juan Island, the best place to see Orcas from land in the nation.
 Or treat yourself to a whale watch or kayak tour with our friends at San Juan Outfitters.

 No, there isn’t.
-To get here, you can take a small plane or a passenger only ferry from Seattle or the Washington State Ferry from Anacortes, WA.
-You can bring your car on the Washington State Ferry when you make a reservation and your fare is roundtrip.
+To get here, you can take a small plane or the Washington State Ferry from Anacortes, WA.
+You can bring your car on the Washington State Ferry when you make a reservation.
+Your fare is roundtrip.

 San Juan Island has belonged to the USA since 1872, when the so-called Pig War between Great Britain and the US was decided.
 You can visit English Camp on the north side of the island and American Camp in the south and learn about the almost 20-year occupation by both armies while the statehood of our isle was in limbo and luckily only one pig lost its life.

 Everything, from coffee to cups, from pillow to nails needs to be shipped or flown over.
-Taxes, wages, gas and utilities, especially drinking water, are much more expensive than on the mainland.
+Taxes, wages, property and utilities, especially drinking water, are much more expensive than on the mainland.
 Our summer season is only two and half months long.
 These are a few factors to contemplate.
-If cost is an issue, consider visiting in the off or shoulder season, when ferry and lodging fares are lower and you have the beaches and parks to yourself.
+If cost is an issue, consider visiting in the off or shoulder season, when ferry fares are lower, we run amazing Specials and you have the beaches and parks to yourself.

 Friday Harbor has a unique and tasty food culture.
-We don’t have any fast food chains, no pizza or take-out delivery.
+We don’t have any fast food chains or take-out delivery.
 Most restaurants utilize produce, meats, cheeses and seafood grown here on the island and everybody will be delighted to prepare a meal for you to pick up.
 No problem in our small town, where everything is within fairly easy walking distance.

 Yes, the Washington State Ferry runs year-round, even in very inclement weather.
-The international ferry to Sydney, BC, does stop running in the Winter, as does the passenger only ferry from Seattle.
-Airplane travel may be affected by Winter weather as well.
+Airplane travel may be affected by Winter weather.